slam310/poney/README.md

 # Project script

-This script provide simple method to handle a Symfony2 project, it help you to run task
+This script provide simple method to handle a Symfony2 poney, it help you to run task

 ## Installation

     cd ~/bin
-    git clone git://github.com/benji07/project.git project
+    git clone git://github.com/benji07/poney.git poney

-Add the project script inside your `PATH`
+Add the poney script inside your `PATH`

-    export PATH=~/bin/project/bin:$PATH
+    export PATH=~/bin/poney/bin:$PATH

 ## Usage

 Display help using this command

-    $ project
+    $ poney

-Install a project (create parameters file, chmod cache dir, install vendors, create database, load fixtures and install assets)
+Install a poney (create parameters file, chmod cache dir, install vendors, create database, load fixtures and install assets)

-    $ project install
+    $ poney install

-Update a project (update the database and install assets)
+Update a poney (update the database and install assets)

-    $ project update
+    $ poney update

-Update vendors of a project
+Update vendors of a poney

-    $ project vendors
+    $ poney vendors

 Install git hooks (you need to create directories named after git hooks inside bin/hooks directory, ie: bin/hooks/pre-commit/phplint).

-I bundle this script with 2 hooks i used on each of my Symfony2 project (PHPCS and PHP Lint).
+I bundle this script with 2 hooks i used on each of my Symfony2 poney (PHPCS and PHP Lint).

-    $ project hooks
+    $ poney hooks

-Reload fixtures for a project
+Reload fixtures for a poney

-    $ project fixtures
+    $ poney fixtures

-If something went wrong while using these script, you can find log inside the file app/logs/project.log
+If something went wrong while using these script, you can find log inside the file app/logs/poney.log

 ## Disclamer